 And again, the theme inside the room is just as magical as every other area of the hotel.
 For a couple without children, we has no issues with our room but when staying with children it’s good to know that this section of the hotel is the furthest from the lobby.

-I’ve seen other reviewers have a big issue with this being a ten minute walk, but for me personally I quite enjoyed the walk due to the scenery.
+I’ve seen other reviewers have a big issue with this being a ten minute walk, but for me personally I quite enjoyed the walk due to the scenery (and trust me, I’m not one to enjoy walking unless it involves shopping).
 If you are travelling via the Disney buses or car, you can potentially take a shortcut from the bus drop off and car park by skipping the walk through the lobby.

 Suites and standard rooms also provide guests with free WIFI, an iron and ironing board, hairdryer, telephone and a safe.